 Tony Pua (short of calling Koh Tsu Koon an idiot) has a valid point here – just how the Government is going to control the subsequent price increases on other consumer goods which is not under controlled items?
-The Government can ask the consumers to lodge complaint of the substantial increase but what the Government can really do against the business?
+The Government can ask the consumers to lodge complaints about the substantial increase but what the Government can really do against the business?

-The fact that these items (roti canai, teh tarik, etc) are not controlled items (and it should not be) means the business is free to increase the price as they see fit (read in between the lines here).
-If consumers do not agree with price hike of these items, they have an option to look elsewhere.
-That is how the market works.
+The fact that these items (roti canai, teh tarik, etc) are not controlled items (and they should not be) means the business is free to increase the price as they see fit.
+If consumers do not agree with the price hike of these items, they have an option to look elsewhere.
+That is how the open market works.

 The problem starts when everyone else starts to increase their goods and services prices and the Government will not be able to do anything.